ethanmoffat/EndlessClient/README.md

  - Stats display and leveling up or 'training'
  - Stat bars for main player in HUD (hp/tp/sp/tnl)
  - Chests and private lockers on maps
- - Right-click menus for other players (limited)
+ - Right-click menus for other players (missing 'book' action)
  - Friend/Ignore lists
  - "Who is online?" list
  - NPC interaction on maps - limited to shops and bank bob